Liverpool's Naby Keita huge doubt for Guinea's Africa Cup of Nations campaign | Goal.com

 Liverpool coach Jurgen Klopp has revealed that Naby Keita has a high-grade adductor injury and will be out for two months and as such, is a huge doubt for the 2019 Africa Cup of Nations.

-Keita was taken off midway through the first half of Liverpool's 3-0 loss to Barcelona in the first leg of their Uefa Championship League semi-final clash at Camp Nou.
+Keita was taken off midway through the first half of Liverpool's 3-0 loss to Barcelona in the first leg of their Uefa Champions League semi-final clash at Camp Nou.

 The midfielder sustained a knock after being hauled down by Ivan Rakitic.
 However, he continued to play before he eventually had to be taken off.

 "It was really unlucky.
 Bad news.
 High-grade adductor injury.
 The tendon is ruptured.
-Will keep him out for at least 2 months,” Klopp told the press.
+Will keep him out for at least 2 months,” Klopp told the media in Europe.

 “Bad news for us and for Guinea with the Africa Cup of Nations coming up.
 Not nice.”